 If ClockWork sounds familiar, that’s because this is the same company that makes the GameShell handheld game console I tested a few years ago.
 While that system was designed for gaming and this new device is more of a productivity/programming machine, the basic idea is similar: open hardware with a modular design.

-The company plans to publish schematics and design materials at the GitHub page for the project under a GPL v3 license.
+The company has published schematics and design materials at the GitHub page for the project under a GPL v3 license.

 In addition to the compute module, the mainboard features USB-A, USB-C, micro HDMI, and 3.5mm audio ports, GPIO pins, and connectors for the screen, keyboard, and battery as well as a connector an “Ext.
 Module” board that features speakers, a fan interface, camera interface, and additional ports.